telerik/fiddler-jam-docs/portal/get-started-portal.md

 ## Opening the Submitted Log

 Now, let's open a log that was submitted by an Extension user and shared with you through a generated link.
-Then, you'll edit its title and description, and investigate the header and body of the captured data.

-1. Open the Fiddler Jam Portal.

-1. In the **Captured Logs** tab, click the submitted log entry.
+1. Open the link in the browser.
+As a result, the **Captured Logs** with the **Video recording** tabs are displayed.

-1. In the **Request** inspector tab, check the header and body of the submitted log.

-1. Storage/details? smth else?......

-## Managing the Workspace

-In this step, you'll rename the default workspace of your organization, add the submitted log to it, and then share the submitted log with the other engineers on your team for further analysis.

-To rename the workspace:

-1. Select the workspace you want to edit and click the **Rename workspace** button.

-1. Enter the new workspace name and click **Rename**.
+    Note that depending on the type and content of the recorded log, the Fiddler Jam Portal will load other respective **Captured Logs** tabs.

-Now, let's add the submitted log to the renamed workspace:
+1. Click the submitted log entry to inspect its details, for example, check the **Navigated to** event information.

+## Adding and Sharing the Log in the Workspace

+In this step, you'll add the submitted log to your default organization workspace.
+Note that to add new workspaces to your organization, you [need to contact the Fiddler Jam Support team]({% slug fj-workspaces %}#creating-and-renaming-workspaces).

-1. Go to the **Add To Workspace** button in the top-right corner of the dashboard.
+1. Go to the **Add to Workspace** button in the top-right corner of the dashboard.

 1. Enter the required information in the **Title**, **Submitted by**, and **Workspace** fields.
+Optionally, add some content in the **Description** field.

 1. Click **Done**.

-Then, you'll share the log with the others:

-1. Click the **Copy URL** button in the top-right corner next to the **Submitted by**.

-1. Share the link.....
+Now that the submitted log is added to the organization default workspace, it is visible to all Portal Users who have access to that workspace.

+That was it!
+Now you are ready to dive more deeply into Fiddler Jam Portal cloud space and take full advantage of its slick functionalities!

 ## Next Steps